spt-smg/publicdata/spilker2018_z5_moloutflow/README.md

 -------

 This paper presented the first outflow from what I've now assembled into a sample of z>4 outflows from the SPT survey.
-Data / tables / etc. for the full sample are available [here](https://github.com/spt-smg/publicdatadata/tree/master/spilker2020_hiz_moloutflow_sample).
+Data / tables / etc. for the full sample are available in [Spilker et al. (2020)](https://github.com/spt-smg/publicdatadata/tree/master/spilker2020_hiz_moloutflow_sample).
 I strongly recommend you use the values there for things like outflow rates etc. because we did a much more thorough job in the more recent papers.